hiiamboris/red-wiki/Guru-Meditations.md

 # Calling Red from Red/System

 You can't use arbitrary Red code in a #call directive, e.g., `#call [make image! compose [(size) 255.255.255.255]]`.
-You can only call a single Red function, passing Red value pointers as arguments.
+You can only call a single Red function, passing Red value pointers as arguments.See http://static.red-lang.org/red-system-specs-light.html#section-16.8 for details.

 # How do I get the address of a struct! member as a pointer! type?